 - It draws a number of lines in this fashion, and the line which gives the least sum of error is chosen as the best line.

 - This best line is our simple linear regression line.

 Application of Simple Linear Regression

 Here we are going to discuss one application of linear regression for predictive analytics.
-We will do modeling using python.
+We will do modelling using python.

-The steps we are going to follow to build our model are as follows:
+Steps we are going to follow to build our model as follows:

-- We will do import the libraries and datasets.
+- We will import the libraries and datasets.